 - Categories: Miscellaneous

 Tranexamic acid is a synthetic amino acid derived from lysine.
-Topically, tranexamic acid works by interrupting at least two pathways in skin that, left unchecked, can lead to discolorations (e.g. dark spots, brown/gray patches).
+Topically applied, it works by interrupting at least two pathways in skin that if left unchecked can lead to discolorations (e.g. dark spots, brown/gray patches).
 It is even suitable for melasma-prone skin.
-Tranexamic acid also seems to work within skin’s surface layers to make skin color less susceptible to UV light exposure, which ultimately helps skin retain its youthful appearance (though of course, sunscreen is still necessary for adequate protection).
+Tranexamic acid also appears to work within skin’s surface layers to make it less susceptible to UV light exposure, which ultimately helps skin retain its youthful appearance (though of course, sunscreen is still necessary for adequate protection).

-Note: Because tranexamic acid is a water soluble ingredient, it needs to be used in skin care products with oil-soluble ingredients (such as tocopherol or plant oils) designed to improve its penetration into skin.
+Note: Because tranexamic acid is a water-soluble ingredient, it works best in skin care products with oil-soluble ingredients (such as tocopherol or plant oils) designed to improve its penetration into skin.